presnick/ProgramsInformationPeople/_sources/NativeInterpreterGotchas/FixCommonProblems.rst

 .. image:: Figures/permissiondenied.png

 In that case you need to preface the whole command with ``sudo``, if you are on a mac.
 (You're unlikely to run into this problem for the same reasons if you use Windows.)
 That ``sudo`` command, which we've referenced elsewhere too, stands for **super user do**.
-For example, running the program ``get-pip.py`` *installs* something on your computer, so you'll probably eed to do ``sudo python get-pip.py``.
+For example, running the program ``get-pip.py`` *installs* something on your computer, so you'll probably need to do ``sudo python get-pip.py``.
 "I'm the super user, and I say it's okay, do the thing where you run this program with the Python interpreter and install something."

 .. admonition:: Warning.